zencart/documentation/content/user/products/attributes.md

 There are three aspects to adding [attributes](/user/products/attributes_info/) to a product:

-*   Option Name: The name of the option/attribute/variant
+*   Option Name: The name of the option
 *   Option Value: The values that the option may have
-*   Attribute: Assigning those option names and values to the product
+*   Attribute: Assigning the combinations of those option names and values to the product, creating the desired variants

-## Defining the Option Names
+## Defining Option Names

 This is done in [Admin > Catalog > Option Name Manager](/user/admin_pages/catalog/option_name_manager/).